opendocsg/slw-judgments-backfill/2013_SGCA_5/report.md

  The Attorney-General shall have power, exercisable at his discretion, to institute, conduct or discontinue any proceedings for any offence.

 33     Notably, Art 35(8) of the Constitution does not circumscribe the power of the AG only to criminal proceedings initiated under any written law: it is thus intended to govern _all_ criminal proceedings, whether initiated pursuant to a statute or under the common law.
-Art 35(8) of the Constitution has been judicially interpreted in many cases, and most notably in _Law Society of Singapore v Tan Guat Neo Phyllis_ [2008] 2 SLR(R) 239 (“ _Phyllis Tan_ ”) at [145] to mean the following:
+Art 35(8) of the Constitution has been judicially interpreted in many cases, and most notably in _Law Society of Singapore v Tan Guat Neo Phyllis_ <span class="citation">[2008] 2 SLR(R) 239</span> (“ _Phyllis Tan_ ”) at [145] to mean the following:

  In relation to public prosecutions, Art 35(8) makes it clear that the institution, conduct or discontinuance of any criminal proceedings is a matter for only the Attorney-General to decide.
 This means that except for unconstitutionality, the Attorney-General has an unfettered discretion as to when and how he exercises his prosecutorial powers. ... [emphasis in original in italics; emphasis added in bold italics]

 34     Insofar as it is a matter of the AG’s power and discretion, the position is clear.
 There is no doubt that the AG has the power to institute and conduct prosecutions and proceedings for criminal contempt and this is reflected in the many cases where the AG has done so before our courts.
 But, it has also been held that Art 35(8) of the Constitution does not prevent other persons from commencing private prosecutions in the permitted circumstances.
-In _Public Prosecutor v Norzian bin Bintat_ [1995] 3 SLR(R) 105 at [19], the High Court held:
+In _Public Prosecutor v Norzian bin Bintat_ <span class="citation">[1995] 3 SLR(R) 105</span> at [19], the High Court held:

  It is not disputed that in certain circumstances an aggrieved person may commence a private prosecution for certain offences without the consent of the Attorney-General.
 Thus, it is uncontroversial that the Attorney-General does not have the sole discretion to institute or conduct criminal proceedings ...

-35     Similarly, in _Attorney-General v Tee Kok Boon_ [2008] 2 SLR(R) 412 at [68], the High Court held that:
+35     Similarly, in _Attorney-General v Tee Kok Boon_ <span class="citation">[2008] 2 SLR(R) 412</span> at [68], the High Court held that:

  Article 35 deals with the office of the Attorney-General and matters incidental thereto such as the appointment of the Attorney-General, his duties and powers.
 I am of the view that while Art 35(8) states his power to institute proceedings for any offence, it does not preclude others from